radar/ryanbigg.com/_posts/2021-12-09-culture-and-values.markdown

 It's been one year since I was fired.

-The Big Boss at the time wanted everyone to work out of an office in Melbourne (because by the end of 2020, everyone thought that The Pandemic was _over_), and I was moving 250km further away.
+The Big Boss at the time wanted everyone to work out of an office in Melbourne (because by the end of 2020, everyone thought that The Pandemic was _over_), and I was moving 250km to the west.

 What's more, is that I was an opinionated asshole who cared too much about things and got angry about it.
 The whole pandemic thing didn't help.

 It was the third time I had been let go from a job in just over a year.
 I was made redundant in November 2019 and again in April 2020.
 In 13 months, I had left 3 jobs.
 That doesn't look so good on a resume.

 So I thought I should change things this year -- usher in a new era of stability for myself and my family... and instead undertook consultancy work which has meant that I've had _at least_ 4 on-the-books jobs this year.
 But why go into consultancy after so many years of working full-time?
 And _especially_ why go into consultancy work despite wanting all that precious stability?
 And in the same year that I got a mortgage?

-Sure, the money's good, but there's a simpler answer: burnout.
+Sure, the consulting money's good (like, really good), but there's a simpler answer: burnout.

-I was burned out on companies, especially when it came to the culture and values they espoused.
-I became too invested in those companies, and when it was time to wrap things up there, it was traumatic.
+I was burned out on companies, especially when it came to the culture and values they espoused. _Especially_ the "F" word: "family".

+I became too invested in those companies, and when it was time to wrap things up there, it was traumatic and devastating.
 There's no nice way to sugar-coat things.

 I want to share a bit about the history of that trauma today, as (I guess) a way of coping with it.